Become an Intern

 Applicants will be notified via email of an admission decision.
 Successful applicants will be required to schedule an acceptance meeting with the Internship Coordinator.

 Multiple resources on campus are offered to students enrolled in the Computer Science Professional Internship Program in order to successfully prepare an application package.
-A combination of one-on-one meetings, group workshops, guest speakers, and online resources will give students the tools and knowledge they need to put their best step forward.
+A combination of one-on-one meetings, group tutorials, guest speakers, and online resources will give students the tools and knowledge they need to put their best step forward.

 Students also have access to the Student Employment & Career Centre (SECC).
 The SECC has developed guides to assist in preparing resume and cover letter documents.
 You can pick up copies of these guides from SECC on campus or view the information online: